SMSPIRITUALITY—MEDIA

 From Brooklyn to Bodhgayā

 Goldstein was born in 1944 in Brooklyn and studied philosophy at Columbia.
-The route to the dharma went via the Peace Corps: posted to Thailand in the late 1960s, he encountered Buddhist practice in the country in which it was the ordinary religion of the lay majority and the saffron-robed saṅgha was an unbroken institutional fact.
-The decisive teacher was not in Thailand but in north India.
-Goldstein moved to Bodhgayā, the town built around the bodhi tree under which the Buddha is held to have woken, and asked the Bengali householder-teacher Anagarika Munindra to be taken on as a student.
-Munindra was an unusual figure — a lay teacher trained in the Burmese Mahāsi method, fluent enough in English to teach Westerners directly, and uninterested in robes or hierarchy.
-The instruction was simple and exacting: notice what is happening, in the body and in the mind, with as much precision as the moment will admit, and continue to notice.
+He joined the Peace Corps and was posted to Thailand in the late 1960s, where Buddhist practice was the ordinary religion of the lay majority.
+The decisive teacher, though, was not in Thailand.
+Goldstein moved to Bodhgayā, the town built around the bodhi tree where the Buddha is said to have attained awakening, and asked Anagarika Munindra to teach him.
+Munindra was a Bengali householder-teacher trained in the Burmese Mahāsi method, fluent in English, and uninterested in robes or hierarchy.
+The instruction was simple and exacting: notice what is happening in the body and mind, with as much precision as the moment allows, and keep noticing.

 Insight Meditation Society

 Goldstein returned to the United States in 1974.
-With Jack Kornfield — who had been training in the Thai forest tradition under Ajahn Chah — and Sharon Salzberg, who had also trained under Munindra and under Dipa Mā in Calcutta, he co-founded the Insight Meditation Society at Barre, Massachusetts in 1976.
-IMS was, at the time, a deliberate institutional bet: a residential retreat centre that would teach long-form silent vipassanā in the Burmese-and-Thai-forest manner without the temple infrastructure those traditions assume in Asia, and without asking lay Western practitioners to ordain.
+With Jack Kornfield, who had trained in the Thai forest tradition under Ajahn Chah, and Sharon Salzberg, who had trained under Munindra and Dipa Mā in Calcutta, he co-founded the Insight Meditation Society at Barre, Massachusetts in 1976.
+IMS was a deliberate bet: a residential retreat centre that would teach long-form silent vipassanā in the Burmese and Thai forest manner, without temple infrastructure, and without asking lay Western practitioners to ordain.
 The bet held.
-Two further organisations grew out of it — the Barre Center for Buddhist Studies in 1989 for textual and academic work, and the Forest Refuge in 2003 for the long retreats (months rather than weeks) that Goldstein had come to regard as the centre of the curriculum.
+Two further organisations followed: the Barre Center for Buddhist Studies (1989) for textual work, and the Forest Refuge (2003) for multi-month retreats.
 Almost every American vipassanā teacher of the second generation, including Tara Brach, came up through IMS.
-The downstream influence on the mindfulness movement that Jon Kabat-Zinn exported from clinical medicine in the same decade is comprehensive even where the lineage has gone unnamed.
+The downstream influence on the mindfulness movement that Jon Kabat-Zinn exported from clinical medicine is comprehensive, even where the lineage has gone unnamed.

 His distinctive emphasis

-Among the IMS founders Goldstein has consistently been the closest reader of the Pāli source-texts.
-Where Kornfield writes most readily through story and Salzberg through the affective register of mettā and self-compassion, Goldstein has held the centre of his teaching close to the satipaṭṭhāna sutta — the Buddha's instruction in the four foundations of mindfulness — and has been willing to spend years on a single text.
-Mindfulness: A Practical Guide to Awakening (2013) is a chapter-length commentary on each of the sutta's sections built on his own forty years of retreat teaching; the book reads less as a method-guide than as an extended reading of the source-text from inside the practice it instructs.
-The earlier books — The Experience of Insight (1976) and Insight Meditation (1993) — are the practitioner's manuals; One Dharma: The Emerging Western Buddhism (2002) is the synthesis essay in which Goldstein argues that the three classical Buddhist vehicles, encountered in sequence by a contemporary Western practitioner, become a single integrated practice rather than three competing ones.
+Among the IMS founders, Goldstein has stayed closest to the Pāli source-texts.
+Where Kornfield writes most readily through story and Salzberg through mettā and self-compassion, Goldstein has kept his teaching centred on the satipaṭṭhāna sutta, the Buddha's instruction in the four foundations of mindfulness.
+Mindfulness: A Practical Guide to Awakening (2013) offers a chapter-length commentary on each section of the sutta, drawn from forty years of retreat teaching.
+It reads less as a method guide than as an extended reading of the source text from inside the practice it instructs.
+Earlier works include The Experience of Insight (1976) and Insight Meditation (1993), both practitioner manuals.
+One Dharma: The Emerging Western Buddhism (2002) argues that the three classical Buddhist vehicles, encountered in sequence by a contemporary Western practitioner, form a single integrated practice rather than three competing ones.

 Why he is in the lexicon